subvisual/blog/pages/posts/2014/07-july/41-why-you-should-care-about-design.md

 retina_cover:
 tags:
   - design
+intro: "Design is a way of thinking, a way of looking at things and trying to understand them and to find a different, better way of achieving something.
+Not everyone is a designer but everyone would benefit from having a design perspective, a sort of disruptive approach to the world, a non-conformed state of mind.
+It’s about being critical and brave enough to do things differently."
 ---

 Design is a way of thinking, a way of looking at things and trying to understand them and to find a different, better way of achieving something.
 Not everyone is a designer but everyone would benefit from having a design perspective, a sort of disruptive approach to the world, a non-conformed state of mind.
 It’s about being critical and brave enough to do things differently.